About the School

 Each year, a four-week Summer School is offered for students 13–16 years of age.
 Auditions for the Summer School are held in January and February each year.

-HARID is an accredited institutional member of the National Association of Schools of Dance and is recognized as a high school by the State of Florida.
-Aventa Learning is accredited by the Northwest Accreditation Commission.
+HARID is recognized as a high school by the State of Florida.
+Florida Virtual School is accredited by the Southern Association of Colleges and Schools (SACS).

 The caliber of training provided by HARID is made evident by the national and international recognition received by its students.
 In addition, HARID alumni can be found dancing in leading professional companies across the United States and in Canada, Europe, South America, and Asia.
 Many have distinguished themselves as soloist and principal artists in major companies.